Exorcist II: The Heretic: Critical reception

-Leslie Halliwell described the film as a "highly unsatisfactory psychic melodrama which ... falls flat on its face along some wayward path of metaphysical and religious fancy.
-It was released in two versions and is unintelligible in either".
-Leonard Maltin described the film as a "preposterous sequel ...
+Leslie Halliwell described the film as a "highly unsatisfactory psychic melodrama which [...] falls flat on its face along some wayward path of metaphysical and religious fancy.
+It was released in two versions and is unintelligible in either."
+Leonard Maltin described the film as a "preposterous sequel [...]
 Special effects are the only virtue in this turkey".
-Steven Scheuer wrote: "This may be the worst sequel in the history of film".
-Danny Peary dismissed Exorcist II as "absurd".
-In his 1984 book The Hollywood Hall of Shame, Michael Medved called the film "a thoroughly wretched piece of work", and added, "Richard Burton is a laugh a minute".
-Edward Margulies called the film a "calamitious, head-scratching, sequel ... a rollicking mess" and wondered "whatever possessed them?"
-The Blockbuster Entertainment Guide to Movies & Videos gave this film its lowest possible rating and dismissed its story as "the expected demonic shenanigans".
+Steven Scheuer wrote, "This may be the worst sequel in the history of film."
+Danny Peary dismissed Exorcist II as "absurd."
+In his 1984 book The Hollywood Hall of Shame, Michael Medved called the film "a thoroughly wretched piece of work," and added, "Richard Burton is a laugh a minute."
+Edward Margulies called the film a "calamitious, head-scratching, sequel" and "a rollicking mess," and wondered, "whatever possessed them?"
+The Blockbuster Entertainment Guide to Movies & Videos gave this film its lowest possible rating and dismissed its story as "the expected demonic shenanigans."

-In contrast, Pauline Kael preferred Boorman's sequel to the original, writing in her review in The New Yorker that Exorcist II "had more visual magic than a dozen movies".
-Kim Newman commented that "Exorcist II doesn't work in all sorts of ways ...
-However, like Ennio Morricone's mix of tribal and liturgical music, it does manage to be very interesting".
-Director Martin Scorsese asserted: "The picture asks: Does great goodness bring upon itself great evil?
+In contrast, Pauline Kael preferred Boorman's sequel to the original, writing in The New Yorker that Exorcist II "had more visual magic than a dozen movies."
+Kim Newman commented that "Exorcist II doesn't work in all sorts of ways...
+However, like Ennio Morricone's mix of tribal and liturgical music, it does manage to be very interesting."
+Director Martin Scorsese asserted, "The picture asks: Does great goodness bring upon itself great evil?
 This goes back to the Book of Job; it's God testing the good.
 In this sense, Regan (Linda Blair) is a modern-day saint — like Ingrid Bergman in Europa '51, and in a way, like Charlie in Mean Streets.
 I like the first Exorcist, because of the Catholic guilt I have, and because it scared the hell out of me; but The Heretic surpasses it.
-Maybe Boorman failed to execute the material, but the movie still deserved better than it got".
+Maybe Boorman failed to execute the material, but the movie still deserved better than it got."

-Author Bob McCabe's book The Exorcist: Out of the Shadows (2000) contains a chapter on the film in which Linda Blair said the movie "was one of the big disappointments of my career", and John Boorman commented: "The sin I committed was not giving the audience what it wanted in terms of horror ...
+Author Bob McCabe's 2000 book The Exorcist: Out of the Shadows contains a chapter on the film in which Linda Blair said it was "one of the big disappointments of my career," and John Boorman commented: "The sin I committed was not giving the audience what it wanted in terms of horror...
 There's this wild beast out there which is the audience.
 I created this arena and I just didn't throw enough Christians into it".
-McCabe himself offered no one answer as to why Exorcist II failed: "Who knows where the blame ultimately lies?
+McCabe offered no one answer as to why Exorcist II failed: "Who knows where the blame ultimately lies?
 Boorman's illness and constant revising of the script can't have helped, but these events alone are not enough to explain the film's almighty failure.
-Boorman has certainly gone on to produce some fine work subsequently ...
+Boorman has certainly gone on to produce some fine work subsequently...
 When a list was compiled for The 50 Worst Movies Ever Made, Exorcist II: The Heretic came in at number two.
-It was beaten only by Ed Wood's Plan 9 from Outer Space, a film that generally receives a warmer response from its audience than this terribly misjudged sequel".
+It was beaten only by Ed Wood's Plan 9 from Outer Space, a film that generally receives a warmer response from its audience than this terribly misjudged sequel."